adamjoyce/octet/octet/src/examples/example_invaderers/README.md

 ### Flavour Text
 The Zorkadian's are causing havoc up and down the intergalactic highway #42, destroying and pillaging any ships that cross their path!
-Only a direct ram will penetrate their superior missle-invunerable shielding technology!
+Only a direct ram will penetrate their superior missile-invulnerable shielding technology!
 Will the federation ever be free of these pesky invaderers?!

 ### The Game